November 7, 2023

 1. Not a well-thought-out business model

-If you want to have an app developed for your startup, one thing in particular should be clear to you: Your app must generate more money in the long termwhen it costs to develop.
+If you want to have an app developed for your startup, one thing in particular should be clear to you: your app must generate more money in the long term than it costs to develop.
 Unfortunately, what sounds so logical is often ignored in reality.
 Many founders fall into a kind of “feature frenzy” and do not realize that, for example, a chat function can only generate additional profit in the rarest cases.

 2. Poor preparation and scope creep